 For Catalyst 2018, we are excited to be partnering with ENCARNE Festival who will provide students with hand on arts programming and skill-building workshops with some of Mexico's leading artists.

 Your participation in Catalyst will not end at the close of your three weeks in Mexico.
 Graduating from our summer program marks the beginning of your ongoing involvement in a dynamic and growing network of young people from across the Americas who are committed to rethinking drug policy.
-In order to sustain the discussions that begin at Catalyst and to provide you with guidance as you implement your personal action plan, Catalyst will assist you in arranging:
+In order to sustain the discussions that begin at Catalyst and to provide you with guidance as you implement your personal action plan, Catalyst will provide you with:

 The Catalyst Team